 Should the invoice remain unpaid at the due date, steps 3 – 7 detailed below will be followed.

-DINNER MONEY (FREE SCHOOL MEALS)
+DINNER MONEY (INCLUDING FREE SCHOOL MEALS)

-Dinner money debts are administered by the School’s catering contractor which has their own policy for the handling of unpaid meals.
+Dinner money debts are not permitted by the school’s catering contractor.
+All meal payments are administered by the school, via the ParentMail system, on behalf of the catering contractor.
+Parents are responsible for topping up their online dinner money ‘wallets’ in their ParentMail accounts with enough money to cover their child/rens meals.
+Should wallets contain insufficient funds to pay for ordered meals, the Finance Officer contacts the parent/carer concerned, by telephone and/or email, to remind them to ‘top up’.
+Should a parent/carer fail to ‘top up’ despite being reminded, the Finance Officer will discuss the next step with the Headteacher.
+Depending on the value of the debt, it is possible that no further meals will be provided to the child/ren until it has been settled in full.

-However, there are occasions when a pupil may continue to claim Free School Meals (FSM) for a short period after their FSM eligibility has ceased.
+There are occasions when a pupil may continue to claim Free School Meals (FSM) for a short period after their FSM eligibility has ceased.
 This period results from the timescales involved in either the parent advising the Local Authority (LA) about their change of circumstances, or the LA finding out through their regular checking processes that the child/ren is no longer eligible for FSM.

 In these situations, the parent must pay for any meals claimed after the date their children became ineligible.
-This money is owed to the school, and not the catering contractor.
-This is because the FSM have already been recorded on the weekly meal figures that the catering contractor uses to invoice the school.
+This money is owed to the school, and not the catering contractor (because the FSM have already been recorded on the weekly meal figures that the catering contractor uses to invoice the school).

 In order to recover the money owed, steps 1- 7 detailed below will be followed.

-EARLY MORNING & AFTER SCHOOL CLUBS
+EARLY MORNING CLUB & AFTER SCHOOL CLUB/S FEES

-Parents are asked to enclose cash/cheque or arrange immediate electronic payment (preferred option) at time of booking the required sessions at the beginning of each double term.
-There is a possibility that parents could avoid payment and still send their children to the sessions.
-If the payment has not been received within one week of submitting the booking form, the child’s name will be removed from the club register.
-The parent will be informed, and payment sought for the sessions attended.
-In order to recover any money owed, steps 1-7 detailed below will be followed.
+Parents are asked to arrange payment of club fees at the time of booking to secure a place for their child/ren at the club.
+The Finance Officer contacts any parents/carers who have not paid within three weeks of the start of term.
+Should payment still not be received after this contact (without a valid reason) the child/ren’s name will be removed from the club register/s and the parent/carer informed.

+In order to recover any money owed for club sessions attended, steps 1-7 detailed below will be followed.

 NEGOTIATION OF PAYMENT TERMS